 Don’t let your child know that you are going to be in their bathroom when he or she is going to use it because this will only make them feel self-conscious about using it when you are in there.

 Don’t be afraid to let your child know that he or she can use the training seat anywhere, not just in their own bathroom.
-When your child is ready to use the potty, then take him or her to any bathroom in the house so that he or she can get used to using it in public.
+When your child is interested in potty training and ready to use the potty, then take him or her to any bathroom in the house.

 If your child has a favourite place where he or she wants to go when he or she is going to use the potty, then make sure that you let him or her know where this place is and make sure that you take him or her there when he or she needs to go on the potty.

 Potty training is a process that will require you to take time to make sure you have the patience and motivation to get through it.
-But if you follow the steps above, you can easily help your toddler use the potty.
+But if you follow the steps above, you can easily help your toddler be interested in potty training

 Read more about children’s development stages, how to teach your loved ones to become independent, mother and child activity and many more on MindfulParent blog!